 Step-by-Step Guide:

 Brainstorm your app idea.
-You have to ask yourself some simple questions.
+You should ask yourself some simple questions.
 What problem will the app solve?
 Who is it meant for?
-What features should you include.?
-You've got to take out your pen and brainstorm these ideas.
+What features should you include?
+Take out your pen and brainstorm these ideas.

 Design the user interface (UI).
 Sketch out what the app interface will look like when you're done.
 This is your website's UI and navigation.

 Write the code: You'll have to learn some programming languages like Java and Swift.
-If you are not already conversant with any, then use a visual development platform to create your app features.
+If you are not already proficient with any, then use a visual development platform to create your app features.

-We know this might sound easy, but that's not true.
+We know this might sound easy, but it’s not.
 That's not to say you can pull this off if you’re good at chemistry.
 Water is something each one of us depends on every day, so designing a water filtration system is an innovative project idea for a high schooler.

-This is a project that combines your creative thinking with hands-on engineering and chemistry skills.
-If you're good at chemistry, this should be more up your alley.
+It combines creative thinking with hands-on engineering and chemistry skills.
+If you're good at chemistry, this should be up your alley.

 What You'll Need: